 Weight & Noise rating

-• The weight of the Echo PB-770T, which is 24.3 lbs, slightly exceeds the 22.6 lbs of the Echo PB-580T, and will therefore require you to carry around slightly more weight.
+• The weight of the Echo PB-770T, at 24.3 lbs, slightly exceeds that of the 22.7 lbs Echo PB-580T, which means you may experience slightly less fatigue and find it easier to maneuver during prolonged use.

-• The Echo PB-770T's noise rating of 74 dB exceeds the 70 dB of the Echo PB-580T.
-Therefore, the Echo PB-580T will be easier on your (and your neighbor's) ears.
+• With a noise rating of 74 dB, the Echo PB-770T exceeds the 70 dB rating of the Echo PB-580T.
+Consequently, selecting the Echo PB-580T might ensure a more peaceful atmosphere for both you and your neighbors.

 Engine specs comparison

-• The Echo PB-770T has a slightly larger fuel tank, with the volume of 68.3 fl.oz., compared to the 62 fl.oz. of the Echo PB-580T.
-Thus, it can store more fuel and you may theoretically operate it for slightly longer, if their engines had the same fuel requirements.
+• The Echo PB-770T boasts a slightly larger fuel tank, holding 68.3 fl.oz., in contrast to the 62 fl.oz. of the Echo PB-580T.
+This allows for longer operation and fewer interruptions for refueling, particularly beneficial if the engines have comparable fuel consumption rates.

-• In comparison, the Echo PB-580T's engine displacement of 58.2cc is slightly outperformed by the 63.3cc of the Echo PB-770T.
-This suggests that the latter consumes slightly larger amounts of fuel per stroke and will provide you with slightly more power.
+• In comparison, the Echo PB-580T's engine displacement of 58.2cc is slightly surpassed by the 63.3cc of the Echo PB-770T.
+This indicates that the latter may consume marginally more fuel per stroke, potentially resulting in slightly greater power output.

 Other features comparison